jopez/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-3. Now, let's make a histogram of these new values.
+3. Now, let's make a histogram with these new values.